-Of course, all guesswork is meaningless regarding the nature of future British-EU relations since those will be defined during negotiations.
-And it should not be forgotten that the negotiating position of the British government is still far from being moulded.
-In late September 2016, the Department for Exiting the European Union was still actively is about to recruiting its staff in order to prepare for organising round tables and bilateral discussions with key stakeholders in cca.
+negotiating position of the British government is still far from being moulded.
+In late September 2016, the Department for Exiting the European Union was still actively recruiting its staff in order to prepare for organising round tables and bilateral discussions with key stakeholders in cca.
 50 different sectors, with the aim of asking data and submissions from them.
 At the end of the process, on the basis of sectoral assessments, a global strategy will be prepared (Davis 2016).